Knowledge base

 k.
 Swipe actions

-Swipe actions allow you to define which operation my kSuite Mail must perform if you swipe your finger across a message from right to left or left to right:
+Swipe actions allow you to define which operation Infomaniak Mail must perform if you swipe your finger across a message from right to left or from left to right:

-• move the message (and in this case, the folder list is displayed after a swipe)
+- move the message (and in this case the list of folders is displayed after a swipe)

-• quick action menu (also accessible from reading the message and which offers to write a response, perform a transfer, deletion, printing, etc.)
+- quick action menu (also accessible from reading the message and which offers to write a reply, perform a transfer, a deletion, a print, etc.)

 and it is also possible to choose "none" to avoid operations that would not be desired if your device is not suitable for swiping: